 - 4.2 Ambitious government targets, reflected in the Programme for Government 2011-2015, require Northern Ireland to seek to achieve 40% of its electricity consumption from renewable resources and a 10% renewable heat by 2020.
 Electricity generated from onshore wind farms has been identified as the most established, large-scale renewable source in Northern Ireland and the main source to achieving this target.
-Northern Ireland is considered as having one of the greatest wind energy resources in Europe, particularly in the West in Fermanagh and Omagh where the topography, wind speeds and proximity to the west coast line have attracted high numbers of applications for both single wind turbines and wind farms. - 4.3 The economic benefits of wind energy are wide ranging from the potential to have a cheaper source of green energy to being able to sell surplus to the grid as well as opportunities within the industry, this includes, planning, project development, engineering, construction and maintenance of the turbines.
-Turbines will also require input from financial and legal services in addition to marketing and administration posts1.
+Northern Ireland is considered as having one of the greatest wind energy resources in Europe, particularly in the West in Fermanagh and Omagh where the topography, wind speeds and proximity to the west coast line have attracted high numbers of applications for both single wind turbines and wind farms.
+According to data published in September 2018 by the Department for Business, Energy and Industrial Strategy onshore wind is the leading technology for the generation of electricity from renewable sources within Fermanagh and Omagh.
+In 2017 Fermanagh and Omagh wind energy contributed to 26% of the electricity generated from renewable sources within Northern Ireland. - 4.3 The economic benefits of wind energy are wide ranging from the potential to have a cheaper source of green energy to being able to sell surplus to the grid as well as opportunities within the industry, this includes, planning, project development, engineering, construction and maintenance of the turbines.
+Turbines will also require input from financial and legal services in addition to marketing and administration posts6.
 Wind energy developments have also the potential to provide economic and social benefits for the surrounding communities which are often in areas that are traditionally economically disadvantaged.
-Community gain payments made by the developers to local communities as recommended by the Fermanagh Trust, can provide much-needed community benefit funds for local community projects. - 4.4 The contribution made by Fermanagh-Omagh to renewable energy is illustrated by the number of applications received since 2002.
-Fermanagh-Omagh's share of the total of 4,415 applications received since 2002 has been 867 almost 20%.
-This is the highest proportion of renewable applications received across all the council clusters.
-Of the 867, 624 (72%) have been decided and of these, 90% (561) have been approved. - 4.5 Since 2002, Fermanagh and Omagh have received 20.7% (716) of all applications for single wind turbines.
-Of the total number decided (501), 88% have been approved.
-Significantly, this accounts for 15.58% of applications for all types of renewable energy approved in Northern Ireland - the highest of all 11 council areas.
-This is a result of particularly high numbers of planning applications for single wind turbines received in Fermanagh and Omagh in the period 2010/11 to 2013/14(Figure 7).
-The year-to-date figures for 2014/15 suggest an overall decline in the number of applications being received for single wind turbines.
+Community gain payments made by the developers to local communities as recommended by the Fermanagh Trust, can provide muchneeded community benefit funds for local community projects.

-1 ICBAN Regional strategic framework for the Central Border Region 2013-2027, infrastructural supporting document'
+6 ICBAN Regional strategic framework for the Central Border Region 2013-2027, infrastructural supporting document'